TexasInstruments/mcupsdk-core-k3/docs_src/docs/api_guide/device/am62x/getting_started_flash.md

 \note For HS-SE device, use default_sbl_ospi_hs.cfg as the cfg file.
 \note For HS-FS device, use default_sbl_ospi_hs_fs.cfg as the cfg file.

-- For Linux application Edit below line in the config file to point to your application `.appimage` file.
+- For Linux application, edit the line below in the config file to point to your application `.appimage` file.
   Give the absolute path to the `.appimage` file or path relative to `${SDK_INSTALL_PATH}/tools/boot`. **Make sure to use forward slash `/` in the filename path**.

     - For M4F